-Welcome to a guide and list of the cosplay photoshoot locations in Singapore.
-Yes, Singapore has limited land area and it is a concentrate jungle wherever you look.
+Welcome to a guide and list of the cosplay photo shoot locations in Singapore.
+Yes, Singapore has limited land area and it is a concrete jungle wherever you look.
 So where do we go for cosplay shoots in this tiny red dot?
 Are there places that are “not skyscrapers”?
 Fear not, there are still some good places that Singapore has to offer, and I shall reveal them in this guide – Read on to find out!

 THE FREE LOCATIONS

 Free is probably the favorite word of many Singaporeans, and so, this section will cover the various free public locations that you can use for shoots.
 Fuss-free, no permits required.

 How to get there: 15 minutes walk from City Hall MRT.